Sin and the Day of Atonement

 "And as a penalty he must bring to the priest, that is, to the Lord, his guilt offering, a ram from the flock, one without defect and of the proper value.
 In this way the priest will make atonement for him before the Lord, and he will be forgiven [i.e., atoned for] for any of these things he did that made him guilty" (vs.6-7).

-Whether they were committed accidentally, through ignorance, plain stupidity, errors in judgment, or weakness of the flesh, all physical or spiritual and moral violations of God's law could be atoned for through the sacrificial system under the first agreement with ancient Israel.
+Whether they were committed accidentally, through ignorance, plain stupidity, errors in judgment, or weakness of the flesh, all physical or spiritual violations of God's law could be atoned for through the sacrificial system under the first agreement with ancient Israel.
 However, this could only happen if there was no premeditation, malice, or intended rebellion against God.
 Nevertheless, God did set aside some intentional sins because of his mercy and his promise to forgive those who are honestly repentant.
 The only exceptions were sins that were considered capital crimes against God or humanity; for these types of sin there was no atonement; there was only punishment.